 Without hesitation, I said we were fine.
 Because we really are fine.
 Being with my husband 24/7 is not hard, and it’s not new.
 Nor is being with my two teenage daughters day in and day out a problem.
 I realized I have been training for a pandemic isolation for the last 20 years.
 It’s called adventuring!

 If you can spend five days on a glacier, literally tied together by a rope, in high-stress situations, then you can do self-isolation with your partner.

 My husband Mike and I have been tied up for days, over several different trips.
 We’ve tackled such multi-day classic ski trips as the Wapta Ski Traverse, the Bow to Yoho Ski traverse, and most recently, the Bonnington Traverse.
-We spend anywhere from 5 to 7 days together in cramped quarters.
-From diving to the location, roping up, crossing the glacier, and then cooking, cleaning and sleeping together in a tiny hut.
+We spend anywhere from 5 to 7 days together in cramped conditions.
+We are tightly packed together from driving to the location, roping up, crossing the glacier, and then cooking, cleaning and sleeping together in a tiny one room hut.

 Add to this the stress of route finding, and the natural hazards.
 If you and your hubby fight over the best route to get downtown, imagine trying to find the best route in a blizzard or white out.
 If avoiding construction on the highway stresses you out, that’s nothing compared to picking a route that avoids a giant crevasse on the left, yet keeps you away from the overhanging glaciers threatening to break off on top of you on the right.